wp-plugins/jonradio-private-site/readme.txt

 == Upgrade Notice ==

 = 2.11.3 =
-Correct Blank Username/Password when Custom Login selected
+Correct handling of www. in a URL by waiting until Pretty Permalinks applied before deciding whether to force Login

 = 2.11.3 =
 Correct Failed Logins when Custom Login selected